JoeFu/alportal-document/docs/guide/running-project.md

-# Running the Project locally
+# Running ALP Locally

-Now that you have your environment set up, it's time to get the application running on your local machine!
+Now that you have set up your environment and have been granted access to the ALP repository, it is time to run the application on your local machine!

-## Setting up the database / Running the Database Migrations
+## Setup Database

 ### Quartz .NET

-We are currently using Quartz.NET to manage our background tasks.
-Set up for this requires a database to be manually created and a script to be manually run to set up the tables.
+We are currently using [Quartz .NET](https://www.quartz-scheduler.net/) to handle our background tasks.
+Setting it up requires creating a database manually and running a script manually to set up the tables.

 For the default set up, the database should be named `alp_quartz`.

 The SQL script that needs to be run can be found [here](https://github.com/quartznet/quartznet/blob/master/database/tables/tables_postgres.sql).

+Using pgAdmin from PostgreSQL to add the new database `alp_quartz`, then run the script mentioned above by
+* right-clicking the database in the object browser
+* select "Query Tool", opening a new query editor window,
+* paste or load the SQL script,
+* press the "Execute" button to run the script.

-### ALP
+### Database Update

-For ALP, database migrations may be run using the dotnet Entity Framework Core tools.
-You can install the tools by following the instructions found [here](https://docs.microsoft.com/en-us/ef/core/cli/dotnet).
+For ALP, database update may be run using the .NET Entity Framework Core tools.
+You can install the tools by following the instructions found [here](https://learn.microsoft.com/en-us/ef/core/cli/dotnet#installing-the-tools).

 You may use them directly, which will involve specifying the directories explicitly.
 Alternatively you can use the `database.sh` script at the root of the project.
 This is a shortcut that passes in the required paths for you.

-The migrations can be run using the following command:
+The update can be run using the following command:

 ``` bash
 ./database.sh database update